Estimated reading time: 5 minutes

 Extreme Temperatures

-Extreme temperatures can also impact the performance of a hybrid battery pack.
-High temperatures can cause the battery to overheat, while low temperatures can reduce its performance.
-It’s important to store your vehicle in a temperate environment and avoid exposing it to extreme temperatures for long periods.
+Extreme temperatures can have a negative impact on the performance of a hybrid battery pack.
+High temperatures can cause the battery to overheat, while low temperatures reduce its efficiency.
+It’s important to store your vehicle in a temperate environment and avoid exposing it to harsh temperatures for prolonged periods.
+For more about the impact of inverter-related failures, read what happens when a hybrid battery fails due to inverter issues.

 Overuse or Neglect